-Free antivirus software used to be a step down and involved making some trade-offs.
-The protection wasn't as good, and you'd either have to put up with ads filling your screen or with constant nags to upgrade to a paid program.
+Free antivirus software used to be a step down from the paid software and involved trade-offs.
+The protection wasn't as good and you'd either have to put up with ads filling your screen or with constant nags to upgrade to a paid program.

-Thankfully, that's all changed in the past few years.
-Two of the best antivirus makers, Bitdefender and Kaspersky, now offer free versions with the same excellent malware protections as their paid offerings.
-A merger between the biggest names in free antivirus, Avast and AVG, created a combined malware-detection engine that's much better than its predecessors.
+That's all changed.
+One of the best antivirus makers, Kaspersky, offers a free version with the same excellent malware protections as its paid offerings.
+(Its top rival, Bitdefender Antivirus Free Edition, has been officially discontinued, although Tom's Guide readers can still download it with this link.)
+A merger between the biggest names in free antivirus, Avast and AVG, created a combined malware-detection engine that's much better than the sum of its parts.

 You can now get free antivirus protection that's as good as anything you pay for.
-These are the best free antivirus programs based on their protection, system impact, ease of use and extra features.
+So here are the best free antivirus programs based on their protection, system impact, ease of use and extra features.

 What are the best free antivirus programs?